MODERATE-Project/moderate-docs/docs/tools-and-services/lec.md

   <figcaption>First look of the tool.
 Each polygon represents a municipality in Spain.</figcaption>
 </figure>

-Currently, only the municipality of Crevillent contains building data.
+!!! warning "Currently, only the municipality of Crevillent contains building data."

+When focused on a municipality that contains data, the bottom of the screen displays a table with the first 10 buildings ranked by solar potential radiation.
+This is the default sorting criterion, but the user can change it in two ways, which will be explained in the next sections.

 <figure markdown="span">
   ![Selecting a municipality](../imgs/lec-tool/lec-select-municipality.png){ width="800" }
   <figcaption>Selecting a municipality.
 Notice that additional buttons appear, and the table at the bottom contains data.</figcaption>
 </figure>

-When focused on a municipality that contains data, the bottom of the screen displays a table with the first 10 buildings ranked by solar potential radiation.
-This is the default sorting criterion, but the user can change it in two ways, which will be explained in the next sections.

 The main functionalities of the tool are: